danpth/translator-discord-bot/README.md

 As a japanese language learner I joined several language exchange discord servers.
 In particular I'm very active in an italian-japanese exchange server.
 This server has a lot of begginer level learners that often inevitably find themselves to have to rely on automatic translation machines.
-Because of that I thought it could have been educational to me (and, hopefully, useful to the server members) to try to learn how to create in python a discord that can translate a text into italian, japanese or enhlish.
+Because of that I thought it could have been educational to me (and, hopefully, useful to the server members) to try to learn how to create in python a discord that can translate a text into italian, japanese or english.
 This bot I'm showing here is the result of my experiment.
 The bot is called by the command prefix '$', followed by 'it', 'jp' or 'en', depending on the language you want your text to be translated into.
 You have to include the text you want to translate after the command in the same message.